Thursday Note 1st June 2023

 Dear Parents/Guardians,

-We hope you are keeping well.
-Our news this week is as follows
+We hope you are enjoying the fine Spring weather this week.
+Our news is as follows

 Dear Parents/Guardians,

-We hope you are keeping well this week.
-Our news is as follows
+We hope you are keeping well this week as we see the signs of Spring beginning to appear.
+Our news this week is as follows